What is a construction Phase Plan?

 Many people believe that only large design and build projects are required to have a Construction Phase Plan, but this is not true at all.

-The complexity of a construction project will determine the level of detail you need to have in this essential and legally required document.
+The complexity of a construction project will determine the level of detail you need to have in order to reach full health and safety compliance through this essential and legally required document.

 If a sole trader plasterer was to plaster a wall in a domestic property, they would still need a formal Construction Phase Plan.
 However, this could be a single page of paper without too much technical information.